nextcloud/cookbook/docs/user/index.md

 The use of keywords and categories is entirely up to you.

-The primary difference between the two is that a recipe can only have on category, but may have many keywords.
+The primary difference between the two is that a recipe can only have a single category, but may have many keywords.
 In other words,
 categories are a 1:N relationship while keywords are an N:M relationship.